How the Guardian Right System Works

 Addressing Building Quality and Developer Accountability

 The guardianship model also addresses concerns related to poor building practices.
 Typically, some developers use shell companies to construct properties and dissolve these entities once the titles are sold, thereby evading long-term responsibility for building defects.
-However, if developers adopt the guardianship approach, they are compelled to maintain their companies over the long term, increasing accountability and discouraging shortcuts that compromise building quality.
+However, if developers adopt the guardianship approach, they are compelled to maintain their company properties over the long term, increasing accountability and discouraging shortcuts that compromise building quality.

 Diverse Housing Choices and Contemporary Solutions